Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-iot-edge-cli.md

 ## Import the IotEdge and API Proxy images into your registry

-Import the images azureiotedge-api-proxy, azureiotedge-agent, azureiotedge-hub from mcr into your private registry using the same command as above.
-For security purpose, for top level device, you can pull those images from MCR but it is recommended to import those images into your private registry so your deployment can pull the images from your own repo.
+Import the images azureiotedge-api-proxy, azureiotedge-agent, azureiotedge-hub to your private registry using the same command as above.

+You can import those images from MCR.
+But if you'll create nested connected registry, you need import the images from the following locations.
+The following images will be referenced in the sample manifest below.

+acronpremiot.azurecr.io/acr/microsoft/azureiotedge-agent:20210609.5
+acronpremiot.azurecr.io/acr/microsoft/azureiotedge-hub:20210609.5
+acronpremiot.azurecr.io/acr/microsoft/azureiotedge-api-proxy:9.9.9-dev

 ## Create a client token for access to the cloud registry